plone/plone.api/docs/group.rst

 Delete group
 ------------

-To delete a group, use :meth:`api.group.delete` and pass in either the groupname or the group object you want to delete.
+To delete a group, use :meth:`api.group.delete` and pass in either the group name or the group object you want to delete.

 .. code-block:: python